zero-to-mastery/WebBlocks/readme.md

 ## Goal 🏁

-The goal of this project is, to the goal of this project is to showcase what we can do with web components and eventually to create a component library which we can host on npm.
+The goal of this project is to showcase what we can do with web components and eventually to create a component library that we can host on npm.

 ## Who we are?